A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Proofs and Auxiliary Results

 by Birkhoff's Ergodic Theorem.
 The integrals in the last line are finite because $X_1$ and $Y_1$ have finite $(2+\delta)$-moments by assumption.
-From this it follows that we can almost surely bound \eqref{eq:xir_bootstrap2} and therefore \eqref{eq:xir_bootstrap} uniformly in $j_1, \ldots, j_6$ and for almost all $n$, and with a sufficiently large constant even for all $n$.
-Therefore, by Lemma \ref{lem:arconeslemma},
+From this it follows that we can almost surely bound Eq.\@ \eqref{eq:xir_bootstrap2} and therefore Eq.\@ \eqref{eq:xir_bootstrap} uniformly in $j_1, \ldots, j_6$ and for almost all $n$, and with a sufficiently large constant even for all $n$.
+Furthermore, because of the almost sure convergence, this uniform bound only depends on the $(2+\delta)$-moments of $\mu$ and $\nu$.
+Therefore, by Corollary \ref{cor:arconescor},